This post may contain affiliate links.

 If you have dark hair, you can massage coffee grounds into your scalp to prevent dandruff.
 Blondes and redheads, this is not for you, since the grounds can color your roots slightly!

+Coffee grounds have a great texture and some wonderful properties that make them perfect to use them in beauty products.
 Use those coffee grounds to make this excellent coffee body scrub!

 Wet or dry coffee grounds Effectively clean heavily soiled pots and pans.
 Just toss the grounds on the surface, and scrub with a sponge.